YashLoriya02/AstroAI/README.md

-# 🚀 AstroGPT – Space Science RAG Chatbot
+# 🚀 AstroAI – Space Science RAG Chatbot

-**AstroGPT** is an AI-powered chatbot built using **Retrieval-Augmented Generation (RAG)** to provide informative, factual, and contextual answers in the field of **astronomy and space science**.
+**AstroAI** is an AI-powered chatbot built using **Retrieval-Augmented Generation (RAG)** to provide informative, factual, and contextual answers in the field of **astronomy and space science**.
 It includes streaming responses, prompt control, and basic identity filtering.

 ---